hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 and media files to devices across the LAN.

 ## Why ?
-Most ordinary people cannot afford expensive new bits like multiple terrabyte NVME drives or Pi Hat's etc, as shown on youtube 'how-to's !
+Most ordinary people cannot afford expensive new bits like multiple NVME drives or Pi Hat's etc, as shown on youtube 'how-to's !
 It's great they show and test those things, but money doesn't grow on trees, especially if you have kids and/or are retired.